The Real Fight Starts Here — Modern Paraphrase | fresh.bible

 As the sun went down that evening, people from everywhere started showing up.
 Anyone who had someone sick — whatever the disease — brought them to Jesus.
 He laid his hands on every single one of them and healed them.
 Not a select few.
 Not just the impressive cases.
 Every one.

-"I have to preach the of the to the other towns too.
+"I have to preach the good news of the Kingdom of God to the other towns too.
 That's why I was sent."

 And he kept moving — preaching in throughout .